Movement Guide

 Rome is not the whole story

-Rome matters because papal commissions demanded large visual systems that could organize theology, philosophy, and political authority at monumental scale.
-That pressure helps explain why the period is often narrated through fresco cycles, Vatican rooms, and major religious programs.
-It also explains why Leonardo, Raphael, and Michelangelo dominate textbook versions of the movement.
+Papal commissions in Rome demanded large visual systems capable of organizing theology, philosophy, and political authority at monumental scale.
+That pressure pushed the period toward fresco cycles, Vatican rooms, and major religious programs, and it helps account for the textbook dominance of Leonardo, Raphael, and Michelangelo.

 But that map is incomplete.
 Venice develops another answer to the same problem.
 There, oil paint, light on fabric, and color as structure become central.
 Titian shows that High Renaissance confidence can live not only in grand public architecture, but also in the slower force of a painted surface.
 Once Venice is restored to the story, the movement looks less like a single Roman summit and more like a network of solutions.